-Or it could be parameterized, which means it would be picked up from a location in the data sheet, a random number or an Environment variable.
-How to parameterize a value for an argument will be discussed in length later on.
+Or it could be parameterized, which means it would be picked up from a location in the datasheet, a random number or an Environment variable.
+How to parameterize a value for an argument will be discussed at length later on.

 In our example, I am writing “Test” in the constant field and clicking OK and here is how the line generated looks:

 It should be noted that the ‘Documentation’ field gets auto-populated with the description pertaining to the operation performed on the item selected.